-When your air conditioner is running properly, your home will be cool and dry.
+When your air conditioner is running properly, your house will be cool and dry.
 A leaking air conditioner is frustrating but isn’t necessarily dangerous.
-It depends on whether it’s leaking water or coolant.
+It depends on whether it’s leaking water or refrigerant.

-In most cases, you can stop your air conditioner from leaking by requesting annual air conditioning maintenance.
+In most cases, you can prevent your air conditioner from leaking by requesting annual air conditioning maintenance.
 During your appointment, an HVAC tech will closely examine your system for problems and clean it.
 This service helps ensure worry-free cooling and might even improve energy efficiency.

-Find out why your air conditioner is leaking and how you can stop it from happening in the future.
+Find out why your air conditioner is leaking and how you can prevent it from happening in the future.

-Why Is My Air Conditioner Leaking Water?
+Why Won’t My Air Conditioning Stop Leaking Water?

 Because of the condensation process, having water back up is a common problem.
-We regularly get calls about an air conditioner leaking water inside or an air conditioner leaking water outside.
+We regularly receive calls about an air conditioner leaking water inside or an air conditioner leaking water outside.
 Here’s why it happens:

 Drain Line Is Clogged

-We recommend changing flat filters once a month and pleated filters every three months.
+We recommend changing flat filters monthly and pleated filters every three months.

 Replacing your air filter is critical for: